42Bastian/rmac/docs/rmac.rst

 =====================
 Reference Manual
 ================
-version 2.0.23
+version 2.2.36
 ==============

 © and notes
 ===========

 *NOTE: Every effort has been made to ensure the accuracy and robustness of this manual and the associated software.
-However, because Reboot is constantly improving and updating its computer software, it is unable to guarantee the accuracy of printed or duplicated material after the date of publication and disclaims liability for changes, errors or omissions.*
+However, the authors are constantly improving and updating its computer software, we is unable to guarantee the accuracy of printed or duplicated material after the date of publication and disclaims liability for changes, errors or omissions.*

-*Copyright © 2011-2022, the rmac authors*
+*Copyright © 2011-2024, the rmac authors*

 *All rights reserved.*